IamCreateAI/FlowCPS/README.md

 ## Changelog

 2025/09/09: Please check [this commit](https://github.com/IamCreateAI/FlowCPS/commit/814c35979d9ee3563178373bccca0605ded6ffa9) for the implementation of Flow-CPS.
-We also provide the code for generate Figure 3 in [this notebook](https://github.com/IamCreateAI/FlowCPS/blob/main/scripts/analysis/sde_noise_level.ipynb)
+We also provide the code to generate Figure 2 in [this notebook](https://github.com/IamCreateAI/FlowCPS/blob/main/scripts/analysis/sde_noise_level.ipynb)

 ## 🚀 Quick Started